 Aggregate reports contain three main sections:

-Next up is the policy_published section (lines 13 to 20), which shows the DMARC policy that was used by the receiving servers.
-This should be the same information that is shown in your DMARC TXT record.
+Next up is the policy_published section (lines 13 to 20).
+This shows the DMARC policy that was used by the receiving servers.
+The information should match the policy defined in your DMARC record.
 Having this information in the report is particularly useful if you change the DMARC policy for your domain – the information will show if the changes have been picked up.

 The record section (lines 21 to 45) contains information about emails that have been received from your domain.
 This section includes the following information:

 Failure reports (also known as forensic reports) include additional information, including the email’s subject line and any URLs in an email.
-The reports are sent whenever there is a DMARC failure, and the reports are sent in plain text rather than XML (i.e. the reports are easy to read).
+The reports are sent whenever there is a DMARC failure.
+The reports are sent in plain text rather than XML (i.e. the reports are easy to read).